spclk/spclk.github.io/README.md

 ## This Original Link

-Although this original portfolio was not finalized, if you're still interested looking under the hood at how I implemented React and Materialize, you can find the website here: https://spclk.github.io
+Although this original portfolio was left unfinished, if you're interested in looking at how I've implemented React and Materialize, you can find the website here: https://spclk.github.io